Xuerian/xchat_overwatch/README.md

 * Channel commands/Actions are not reliably caught or passed on
 * Multiple channels with the same name will currently break
-* Can get hard to track with lots of busy channels
+* Can get hard to track with lots of busy channels (Helped by random colors)
+* Channel tab completion is still a bit derp
 * While modular, the UI/commands to make multiple and manage filter lists for overwatches is not done